In April 2017 we announced our decision to reopen Colston Hall under a new name following our two-year, £48.8 million redevelopment.

 This decision is part of fulfilling our ambition to develop a new vision for the Hall, where we aim to:

-We have opened a public survey to gather feedback on how people engage with the Hall and ideas to help shape our future, including renaming.
+In December 2018 we opened a public survey to gather feedback on how people engage with the Hall and ideas to help shape our future, including renaming.

 We believe this is about more than a sign above the door.
 We believe that the new name should reflect a new vision for the Hall and its role in the city, and we need your help to build that vision.